mui/material-ui/docs/src/pages/guides/typescript/typescript-ru.md

 <p class="description">You can add static typing to JavaScript to improve developer productivity and code quality thanks to TypeScript.</p>

+Material-UI requires a minimum version of TypeScript 3.2.

 Have a look at the [Create React App with TypeScript](https://github.com/mui-org/material-ui/tree/master/examples/create-react-app-with-typescript) example.
-A minimum version of TypeScript 2.8 is required.

 In order for types to work, you have to at least have the following options enabled in your `tsconfig.json`: